-Social media is booming, and the need for social media marketers has exploded.
+Social media platforms are booming, and the need for social media marketers has exploded.
 Every team requires someone to handle their social media accounts, whether it's for content creation, monitoring brand mentions, or replying to customers.

 An essential aspect of social media is that algorithms are constantly evolving.
 So, what worked six months ago on Twitter, may not work as well anymore.
 And hence, there's a lot of outdated information on what works on a social media platform.
 Your social media portfolio can illustrate that you're up-to-date with current trends and have the body of work to prove your worth.